vglazer/csc488/README.md

 there are also some tests which are based on the programs from assignment1.
 * [assignment345](https://github.com/vglazer/csc488/tree/master/assignment345) builds on assignment2,
-but is independent from it. it is a full-fledged compiler for the "csc488 language", which emits instructions for a fictitious machine. there are also a variety of tests.
+but is independent from it. it is a full-fledged compiler for the "csc488 language", which emits instructions for a fictitious machine. embedded within the compiler binary is a virtual machine for executing the assembly code it emits, which you wouldn't be able to run otherwise.

 ## Getting Started
 1. `cd assignment345/src`